-- Nutrafol: A propriety over-the-counter blend of vitamins clinically proven to restore hair growth.
+- Nutrafol: A propriety over-the-counter blend of vitamins that promises to restore hair growth.
 It comes as an oral supplement or a topical solution.
-The nutrient formulation has saw palmetto, which prevents the conversion of the male androgen hormones into DHT (dihydrotestosterone), also known as the cause for baldness.
+The nutrient formulation has saw palmetto, which is meant to prevent the conversion of the male androgen hormones into DHT (dihydrotestosterone), a cause of baldness.

-- Finasteride: A prescription medication used for androgenetic alopecia (male pattern baldness).
+- Finasteride: A prescription medication used for androgenetic alopecia.
 It addresses hair follicle shrinkage caused by DHT and lowers those levels in the scalp to promote new hair growth.

 - Spironolactone: A prescription medication that treats androgenetic alopecia in women by slowing down the production of male sex hormones (androgens).
 It is used when hair loss or thinning is caused by a hormonal imbalance.

 - Minoxidil: A topical treatment that comes in either a solution or foam base and can be applied to the scalp at bedtime.
 Long-term use helps to sustain results and minimize hair loss.

 - LaserCap: An at-home FDA approved device that uses low-light therapy to stimulate hair follicles.
 It can be worn for 30 minutes, three times per week.

 Lastly, If you want to splurge, Goldenberg says he has seen women saving umbilical cords after birth along with liposuctioned fat as a stem cell source—all of which is done in hopes of enhancing the PRP treatment.
 Interesting.